 Before entering Unitarian ministry, I moved a great deal, in terms of where I was physically located, but also in terms of my churchmanship.
 I was born in Glasgow, Scotland (though you would struggle to tell given my Transatlantic accent).
 I spent several years in Houston, Texas.
-And as such, I have always felt a deep affinity for the United States.
+And as such, I have always felt a deep affinity for the United States (My Sunday Addresses often draw upon American content).
 Subsequently, my family and I moved to England, where I went to a traditional all-boys Catholic boarding school.
 Every morning at that school all the boys shuffled into chapel, and the Head Master gave his thoughts and prayers for the day.

 At first this found expression within the Anglican Church.
 I trained for ministry at Westcott House, Cambridge, and was subsequently ordained and took up my title post in the Diocese of Portsmouth.
-While at Cambridge I discovered and fell in love with the Unitarian movement.
+While at Cambridge I discovered and fell in love with the Unitarian movement, through the Cambridge congregation in particular.
 I deeply appreciated the incredibly warm, open, and generous spirit of Unitarian Spirituality.
-I felt at home amongst them, and was comforted by the fact that my theological wanderings and musings could never fall outside the bounds of the acceptable, as Unitarians are non-creedal.
-As such, there is never a yardstick against which one’s spiritual journey is measured within Unitarianism.
+I felt at home amongst them and was comforted by the fact that my theological wanderings and musings could never fall outside the bounds of the acceptable, as Unitarians are non-creedal.
+As such, there is never a yardstick against which one’s spiritual journey can be measured and found wanting.
 This allows for a far more natural embracing of the other.
 There is never the sub-text that, given appropriate time and space, you need think and act as I do.
 We come to Unitarian places of worship as ourselves, with our own thoughts, ready to be opened and challenged by one another.

 I have heard it said that you do not become a Unitarian, you simply discover that you have always been one.
 And I can certainly testify to that.
 As a Unitarian minister, I am at the helm of an incredibly warm and all-embracing community, which affirms people of every race, creed, and sexual orientation.
-I self-identify as a white, heterosexual male, and am married to my wife Catherine, and we have two cats Pod and Daisy.
+I am married to my wife Catherine, and we have two cats Pod and Daisy.